IshLovesLucy/tech-challenge-pk/README.md

 ## Highlights

 - **Folders:** Everything's organized so the app can grow.
 - **CSS:** Used some cool tricks to keep the design consistent and easy to change.
+BEM naming convention.
 - **JSDoc:** Added notes in the code to help anyone who reads it later.
 - **Helpful Tools:** Made checking emails into easy-to-use utils.
 - **Design:** Flexed some design muscles.